Blocked Gully Trap

 Common Causes of Gully Trap Blockage

-• Accumulated Debris: One of the leading causes of gully trap blockages is the accumulation of debris such as leaves, twigs, and other foreign objects in the gully trap.
+- Accumulated Debris: One of the leading causes of gully trap blockages is the accumulation of debris such as leaves, twigs, and other foreign objects in the gully trap.
+Leaves, dirt, and other debris often find their way into gully traps, especially in outdoor areas.
+Over time, these materials accumulate, forming a stubborn blockage.

-• Tree Root Infiltration: Tree roots can infiltrate the underground drains and cause obstructions in the gully trap, leading to blockages.
+- Tree Root Infiltration: Tree roots can infiltrate the underground drains and cause obstructions in the gully trap, leading to blockages.
+Nature can be relentless.
+Tree roots are drawn to the moisture in your pipes, and once they invade, they can cause significant damage, creating blockages that are tough to clear.

-• Grease Buildup: Improper disposal of cooking grease and oils down the drain can solidify in the gully trap, impeding water flow.
+- Grease Buildup: Improper disposal of cooking grease and oils down the drain can solidify in the gully trap, impeding water flow.
+Pouring cooking oils and fats down your drain may seem harmless, but it’s a recipe for disaster.
+These substances solidify and cling to the inside of pipes, narrowing the passage and eventually causing a full blockage.

 Signs of a Blocked Gully Trap